bendtherules/bendtherules.github.com/posts/function-name-binding.md

 obj[sym].name // "[fn3]"
 ```

-Case A4  - Method syntax `{ fn4(){}, }` is also quite interesting, because it looks like a named function expression which is assigned to a property with
+Case A4  - Method syntax `{ fn4(){}, }` is also quite interesting, because it looks somewhere between a named function expression and a function declaration.
+We can safely conclude that `obj.fn4.name = "fn4`.
+What about name binding?

 # Misc